 How families are chosen:

-The selection of families who will purchase homes from Lake Agassiz Habitat for Humanity is done by the our Family Selection committee in a way that does not discriminate because of race, color, religion, sex, handicap, familial status, sexual orientation, age, gender identity or national origin or because all or part of the applicant’s income is derived from public assistance programs.
+The selection of families who will purchase homes from Lake Agassiz Habitat for Humanity is done by our Family Selection committee in a way that does not discriminate because of race, color, religion, sex, handicap, familial status, sexual orientation, age, gender identity, national origin or because all or part of the applicant’s income is derived from public assistance programs.
 The applicant families go through the required application and interview process to determine their needs and the ability to meet LAHFH’s requirements.

 We use the following criteria to choose families each year:

 Residency: Families must have lived or worked within the Lake Agassiz Habitat for Humanity service area for the past year.
 Lake Agassiz Habitat for Humanity’s service area is Cass County of ND and Clay County of MN.

 Housing Need: They must currently live in sub-standard housing with structural defects, health hazards, other unsafe conditions, or housing that is simply too small for the family.